Installing the Library

 Installing

 The CMake configuration automatically checks if the dependencies are installed.
-If CMake is unable to find them, the dependencies will be built from source with the buildDependencies target.
+If CMake is unable to find them, the dependencies will be built from source.
 Notably, ViennaPS operates as a header-only library, eliminating the need for a formal installation process.
 Nonetheless, we advise following the outlined procedure to neatly organize and relocate all header files to a designated directory:

 git clone https://github.com/ViennaTools/ViennaPS.git